ibm-cloud-docs/secrets-manager/secret-rotate.md

 ## Rotating TLS certificates
 {: #rotate-certificates}

-You can manually rotate your TLS certificates, or you can enable automatic rotation for certificates that you order from a third-party.
-After a certificate is rotated, the previous version is retained in case you need to roll back.
-Certificates that are enabled with automatic rotation
+You can manually rotate your TLS certificates, or you can enable automatic rotation for certificates that you order from a third-party certificate authority.
+After a certificate is rotated, the previous version is retained in case you need it.

 The way in which {{site.data.keyword.secrets-manager_short}} evaluates requests to rotate a certificate differs based on the secret type.